 Our theory of TQC in commensurate magnetic flux is distinct from ``magnetic TQC''~\cite{elcoro2021magnetic}.
 While magnetic TQC classifies topological band structures according to the representations of magnetic space groups, which describe the symmetry of magnetically ordered crystals, magnetic TQC does not yet accommodate magnetic flux through each unit cell, as it deals with zero flux configurations of orbitals.

+The mathematical formalism utilized in this manuscript is also distinct from (magnetic) TQC.
+Specifically, (magnetic) TQC uses the usual {linear} (co-) representations of point groups, which were tabulated prior to those works.
+In contrast, our present study requires projective representations.
+The projective representations of point groups are not systematically tabulated.
+We derive an algorithm to construct magnetic symmetry operators using irreducible projective representations of point groups.
+Our algorithm provides a framework that encompasses Zak's magnetic translation groups~\cite{zak1964magnetic,zak1964magnetic2}, as well as the Benalcazar-Bernevig-Hughes model~\cite{benalcazar2017electric,benalcazar2017quantized}.
+We then use the magnetic symmetry operators to derive symmetry indicators for topological phases on lattices with a particular symmetry group and subject to commensurate flux.
+We give several explicit examples that have not appeared in previous literature.

 Our manuscript proceeds as follows.
 In Sec.~\ref{sec:mag_sym}, we derive the space group symmetry operators at rational flux in both real and momentum space.
 The results are at the crux of the theory of TQC in a magnetic field that we derive in Sec.~\ref{sec:TQC}.
-We then use the theory to compute symmetry indicators for three magnetic layer groups, $p2$, $p4$ and $p4/m'$, at $\pi$ flux per unit cell.
+We then use the theory to compute symmetry indicators for magnetic layer groups, $p2$, $p4$, $p3$, $p6$, and $p4/m'$, at $\pi$ flux per unit cell.